DavidAlonso858/DavidAlonso858/README.md

 <h1 align="center">Hi There! 👉💻</h1>
 <h3 align="center">I’m David Alonso, a student and Developer.
-I am developing and have developed in different languages like Java, JavaScript, HTML, CSS, SQL and others that I'm investigating more.
+I am developing and have developed in different languages like Java (Spring, Jakarta), JavaScript (TypeScript, Angular), HTML, CSS, SQL and others that I'm investigating more.
 Always learning and looking for new challenges 🚀.</h3>

-- 💬 Ask me about **Java, JavaScript, HTML, CSS...**
+- 💬 Ask me about **Git, GitHub, Docker, Bootstap, Tailwind...**

 - 📫 How to reach me **davidmadrid858@gmail.com**